 Supporting shelter residents with access and functional needs requires proper planning pre-incident and proper coordination during the incident.
-Functional Assessment Service Teams identify and support people with access and functional needs when they enter the reception center or shelter and helping them get what they need to safely stay there.
+Functional Assessment Service Teams identify and support people with access and functional needs when they enter the reception center or shelter to help meet their needs to safely stay there.

-If interested in future training, technical assistance, or have other questions, please contact Jan Devore, State FAST Coordinator.
+If interested in future training, technical assistance, or have other questions, please contact John Longo, State FAST Coordinator.

 FAST in Action